sbrosinski/jenuecom/content/blog/little-bird.md

 I have a blooming tomato plant on my balcony, and I don’t have anyone to water it while I’m gone.
 I hope it survives.
 This is my first time growing my own vegetables so I’m really looking forward to those tomatoes.
 I didn’t realize that tomato plants get so tall and wide.
 This one tomato plant takes up a lot of space on my balcony.

 Watching plants grow is so rewarding.
 Maybe I should start a real garden?

+Yes, I know that tomatoes are botanically fruit.
+But they identify as vegetables! 🍅  😉